 My writings have appeared in DAME magazine, Slate, The American Historian, and the New York Times.
-I have appeared on NPR’s “Morning Edition” and “On Point,” “BackStory with the American History Guys,” and regularly on WDET’s “Detroit Today.”
+I have appeared on NPR’s “Morning Edition” and “On Point,” “BackStory with the American History Guys,” and on WDET’s “Detroit Today.”

 My interest in producing (and helping to produce) historical content that reaches academic and non-academic audiences has grown in recent years and been rewarded.
 I was one of the co-developers of #CharlestonSyllabus.
-I’ve had the great fortune of contributing to podcasts and to documentaries, both behind the scenes like on TLC’s “Who Do You Think You Are?”: Regina King (my preference) and up front with PBS’s Reconstruction: America after the Civil War.
+I’ve had the great fortune of contributing to podcasts and to documentaries, both behind the scenes like on TLC’s “Who Do You Think You Are?”: Regina King and up front with PBS’s Reconstruction: America after the Civil War.
 I enjoy reaching broad audiences and hope opportunities continue to come my way.

 When I am not working, I indulge my love of fiction, podcasts, and streaming international TV shows while also taking advantage of the many perks of living, playing, and working in The D.